peteash10/2017-body-of-work/1 - Opening Statement.md

 In traditional photography that "something useful" is a flat 2D rendering, and in the case of cinema a sequence of 2D renders, and once that rendering is completed it is fixed and will not change, except to degrade.

 Digital photography can also produce fixed 2D renders but digital **photographs** are anything but.
 Their natural state is to be constantly changing their size, resolution, quality and content as they move through programmes, services and platforms across the network.
 A digital photograph is really a string of digits which needs to be decoded and turned into an image.
-A digital movie file is not a sequence of frames but code describing the difference between the frames over time.
+A digital movie file is not a sequence of frames but code describing the difference between the frames over time which, again, needs to be decoded in order to display the movie.

+All digital images, moving or still, require software.
+And software is never neutral.
+It is "the result of the particular choices made by individuals, companies, and  consortiums who develop [it]" *[Manovich 2011](https://github.com/peteash10/2017-body-of-work/blob/master/resources/Lev%20Manovich%20-%20There%20is%20Only%20Software.pdf)*.
+The image will be affected by the software used to render it.

+This could be analogous to a photograph being changed by its context (family album, gallery, postcard, magazine) or a movie by where it is watched (theatre projection, home television, mobile phone) but there more to it than that.

+Because the digital image is made of digits it is fundamentally the same as all other digital media and can be treated as such.
+The software does not have to render it as an image.
+It can process it it other ways, visual and non-visual.
+The digital image is data first and an image second.